arcana-lab/memoir/compiler/passes/object_lowering/notes/notes.md

 maintain map between old instruction(ones using the runtime) and new instructions(ones that we create i.e. %4a, %14a ..... )
 delete old instructions
 we are done.

+map_ins = {old_ins -> new_ins}

+loop through all build object:
+	copy
+loop through all phi ndoes:
+	copy but leave the incoming values blank

+loop through basic block b in dominator order: loop through ins in b;
+    if b is alloca of object
+       make copy of it
+       add to map_ins
+    if b is a buildobject:
+    	create a malloc
+    	add malloc to map_ins
+    if b is a phi node:
+    	create new phi node
+    	the incoming values must be in the map_ins